talebaattoronto/talebaattoronto.github.io/README.md

 ### Activities and Upcoming Events

-Stay tuned for upcoming events we are planning for you! :)
+We are planning an exciting event for mid-Summer, details will be displayed soon!
+Please check here regularly! :)

-Click <a href="https://talebaattoronto.github.io/Events">here</a> for more information on Events.
+Click <a href="https://talebaattoronto.github.io/Events">here</a> for more information on Events and to see photos from previous events!

 * * *